jsnelgro/drawing-study/README.md

-drawing_study
+drawing Study
 =============

-–In Progress– a website for a study I'm conducting for a cognitive science lab course
+A website for a study I'm conducting for a cognitive science lab course.
+This version uses a within subject design because participants are hard to find.

-Features the skeleton of a modular html5 canvas drawing app I'm putting together with touch support.
-Cool!

 #### Helpful stuff